mj-jimenez/pandrugs-frontend/app/help/help.md

 **2. Drug:** Compound's name.
 Each drug is linked to its page in [PubChem](https://pubchem.ncbi.nlm.nih.gov).

-**3. Interaction:** Drug-gene relationship between the genes and the drug.
+**3. Interaction:** Type of drug-gene association.
 The value of this column in the collapsed table corresponds to the drug-gene pair with the highest DScore and GScore.
 Options are:

   - **Direct:** The altered gene is the target or the biomarker of the drug.